mkarner07/mkarner07.github.io/_posts/2023/2023-12-14-9-Learnings-from-Thinking-Fast-and-Slow.md

 We recognize patterns everywhere, even if they are just there by chance.
 This is best explained with one example:

-When Daniel Kahnemann tries to teach military flight pilots that praise works better than criticizing, they disagree.
+When Daniel Kahneman tries to teach military flight pilots that praise works better than criticizing, they disagree.

 > One officer says that whenever he praises his students, they are significantly worse afterwards.
 If, on the other hand, he criticizes them, they are usually better afterwards.
 >